 Typically, stagers require a deposit before they begin work.
 After work begins, stagers often ask for payment for supplies they have acquired or a partial payment based on a portion of the work having been completed.
 Make sure that the terms and time of payments are clearly stated so that the project does not come to a halt while you discuss financial matters.

-Lastly but not least importantly, make sure to allocate who is responsible for any damage or accident that occurs, whether due to the stager or involving the stager's property.
+Lastly but not least importantly, make sure to allocate who is responsible for any damage or accident that occurs, whether due to the stager's activities on your property or involving the stager's property.
 (It's not unheard of for burglars to enter an empty home and steal some of the stager's articles.)

-Staging is a useful tool that can not only decrease the time for selling your home, it most like will increase the sales price of your home.
-So it's best to know what you are getting and what you are paying for ahead of time, so that a useful process does not become a headache.
+Staging is a useful tool, which can not only decrease the time for selling your home, but increase its sales price.
+It's best to know what you are getting and what you are paying for ahead of time, so that a useful process does not become a headache.